 Image coming soon

-Within the rules set by the World Squash Federation, a racket can be up to 686mm (27in) long with a maximum strung head area of 500 sq cm, and most modern frames weigh roughly 110 to 145 grams unstrung.
-As you progress from beginner to advanced, your needs will change, so here is what to consider at each stage.
+Your racket influences your power, control, and shot consistency through its weight, balance, head shape, and string tension.
+Within World Squash Federation rules a racket can be up to 686mm (27in) long with a maximum strung head area of 500 sq cm, and most modern frames weigh roughly 110 to 145 grams unstrung.
+What to choose at each stage:

-No matter your level, the racket is there to support your technique.
-A beginner benefits from a racket that adds some easy power and forgiveness, whereas an advanced player may seek sharper control.
-As your game develops, do not be afraid to upgrade or restring your racket to match your growing skills.
+The racket is there to support your technique, so as your game develops, do not be afraid to upgrade or restring to match your growing skills.

 Squash Balls: Finding the Right Bounce